How To Manage Pregnancy and Postpartum Anxiety With Cognitive Behavior Therapy (CBT)

 Dr. Sarah Allen

-Dr. Sarah Allen has 25+ years of experience helping women to transition to being the mom they want to be.
-She is also the Director of the Postpartum Depression Alliance of IL, a non-profit she started 20 years ago that offers information & support to pregnant & postpartum women and their families.
-She has also published research on postpartum depression and traumatic childbirth and presented at conferences.
+Dr. Sarah Allen has 25+ years of experience in private practice helping women to transition to being the mom they want to be.
+She is the Founding Director of the statewide non-profit Postpartum Depression Alliance of IL.
+She also specializes in pregnancy loss & infertility & has published research on postpartum depression and traumatic childbirth.

 If you would like to work with Sarah, please phone her at 847 791-7722 or on the form below.